dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 1. _Online Exams_: You will make this button redirect users to the home page.
 2. _About_: You will create a view called _About_ and make this button redirect users there.
-3. _Sign In_: You added this button to allow visitors to sign in into your application.
+3. _Sign In_: You added this button to allow visitors to sign in to your application.
 4. _Sign Out_: You added this button to allow users to close their current session.

 What is interesting about these changes is that, since the `AppComponent` also defines where other views will appear (through the `router-outlet` element), the `mat-toolbar` element will be visible to all your views.